romain-malice/my-slides/README.md

 ## Directory Structure

 - `slides` contains all the `.md` files that can be edited,
-- `output` contains the `.html` files i.e. the slides that can be shown
+- `output` contains the `.html` files.
+    To launch them, you need the Reveal.js git directory here.
 - `images` is the directory where images live